ChenweWu/personal-website/content/publication/example8/index.md

 ---
-title: "De-identification and Obfuscation of Sensitive Attributes From Retinal Scans"
+title: "De-identification and Obfuscation of Sensitive Gender Attributes From Retinal Scans"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Chenwei Wu 1
+- Chenwei Wu
-- Emil Gilkes 1
+- Emil Gilkes
+- Xiyu Yang
-- Jiheon Choi 1
+- Jiheon Choi
-- Others
-- Weiwei Pan
 - Luis Nakayama
 - Leo Celi